JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure.md

 For example, the Kotlin Gradle plugin and the `kotlin-multiplatform` plugin %kotlinVersion% require the minimum Gradle version of %minGradleVersion% for your project to compile.

-In turn, the maximum fully supported version is %maxGradleVersion%.
-It doesn't have deprecated Gradle methods and properties and supports all the current Gradle features.
+Similarly, the maximum fully supported version is %maxGradleVersion%.
+It doesn't have deprecated Gradle methods and properties, and supports all the current Gradle features.

 ## Targeting the JVM